The Dr. Abigail Ross Foundation for Applied Conservation (TDARFAC)

 ~Kathy West, PICC Director

-Over a two-week period, Malagasy students use customized coloring and activity books, worksheets, field journals, and DSLR cameras to document their local forests and develop scientifically accurate stories and illustrations.
 They are encouraged to develop unique lemur conservation ideas, making contributions to their communities using their new skills.
 A village-wide gathering at the completion of the project celebrates the students’ works and recognizes participants as “Forest Ambassadors”.
 Equipment remains onsite, accessible to the students and teachers for sustained learning, career development, and conservation work.
 About 3,000 tourists visit Masoala National Park (NP) per year.
 One of our goals is to give Malagasy students the opportunity to develop the skills needed to have future careers in ecotourism and conservation, improving their own lives while also protecting lemurs and their habitats.

-It is important to foster the development of skills for conservation job opportunities – research has shown that Malagasy people who are involved in ecotourism, and earn their income from sharing wildlife experiences with visitors, will not hunt lemurs and will discourage others from doing so (Borgerson C, et al. 2016.
-Who hunts lemurs and why they hunt them.
-Biological Conservation 197:124–130).
+It is important to foster the development of skills for conservation job opportunities because research has shown that Malagasy people who are involved in ecotourism, and earn their income from sharing wildlife experiences with visitors, will not hunt lemurs and will discourage others from doing so.
+At the same time, providing training and employability skills to Malagasy students improves livelihoods.

 Recognizing that this national park belongs to local communities and the Malagasy people, we aim to help children understand how to identify and maintain healthy ecosystems, as well as to understand the cultural, environmental and economic benefits of protecting lemur habitat.